 Citizens 85 years old or older get a 1% exclusion from the state's sales tax.
 You must show an ID to get this break.

 Property tax is administered and collected by local governments with assistance from the South Carolina Department of Revenue.
 Real and personal property are subject to tax.

-Approximately two-thirds of county-levied property taxes are used for the support of public education.
+Approximately 2/3 of county-levied property taxes are used for the support of public education.